yanivnizan/knowledge-base/src/documents/docs/platforms/unity/GettingStarted.html.md

 3. On the menu bar click "Soomla -> Edit Settings" and change the values for "Custom Secret", "Public Key" and "Soom Sec":

-  - **Custom Secret** - is an encryption secret you provide that will be used to secure your data.
+  - **Soomla Secret** - This is an encryption secret you provide that will be used to secure your data.
+(If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)

-  - **Soom Sec** - is a special secret SOOMLA uses to increase your data protection.

   - **Public Key** - If your billing service provider is Google Play, you'll need to insert here the public key given to you from Google.
-(Learn more in step 4 [here](/docs/platforms/android/GooglePlayIAB)).

-      <div class="warning-box">Choose both secrets wisely.
-You can't change them after you launch your game!</div>
+(Learn more in step 4 [here](/docs/platforms/android/GooglePlayIAB)). **Choose both secrets wisely.
+You can't change them after you launch your game!**

       ![alt text](/img/tutorial_img/unity_getting_started/soomlaSettings.png "Soomla Settings")